 Present and planned land uses in the area, including agricultural and open-space lands.
 The Broadmoor Police Protection District's service boundaries total 0.55 square miles and include single- and multi-family housing, and commercial and retail development.
 The area is largely developed with limited planned growth in the foreseeable future.
-Present and probable need for public services and Based on a review of ABAG population projections, services in the area. growth within the unincorporated areas of Broadmoor and Colma is expected to be limited over the next 20 years.
+Present and probable need for public services and services in the area.
+Based on a review of ABAG population projections, growth within the unincorporated areas of Broadmoor and Colma is expected to be limited over the next 20 years.
 Present capacity of public facilities and adequacy of public services that the agency provides or is authorized to provide.
 The single small police facility appears to be adequate for routine police operations with the present two-patrol operation plan.
 Joint or mutual aid response capability should be enhanced for increased reliability of the District's service plan.
-Existence of any social or economic communities of interest in the area if the commission determines they are relevant to the agency.
-None have been identified.
-Present and probable needs for those public facilities and services of any disadvantaged unincorporated communities within the existing sphere of influence.
-There are no disadvantaged unincorporated communities (DUCs) within or contiguous to the Broadmoor Police Protection District service territory.
+Existence of any social or economic communities of interest in the area if the commission determines None have been identified.

+they are relevant to the agency. facilities and services of any disadvantaged There are no disadvantaged unincorporated communities (DUCs) within or contiguous to the Broadmoor Police Protection District service territory.